-It’s mid-October, and that means brokers are sharing group health insurance plan renewal rates for 2016.
+It’s mid-October, and that means brokers are sharing group health insurance plan renewal rates for the year to come.
 With premiums going up, it also means employers are looking for more cost-effective options for employee coverage.
 One option many are turning to is transitioning employees to the individual market, along with a service like Gravie.
 If you’re an employer considering this transition, there are some important tax considerations to keep in mind.

 When you drop your group plan, you and your employees lose the pre-tax benefit given to the money spent on health insurance premiums.
 But if the pre-tax benefit is the only reason you're sticking with your group plan, it's time to reconsider.